[With examples] Photographer explains tips for taking beautiful photos with a smartphone

 When I first started using a camera, I was in exactly the same state

-Anyone with a smartphone can practice this , so please take a look.
+something anyone can do with just a smartphone, so please take a look.

 What you'll learn from this article